 But what happens when parents can’t afford to contribute from their bank accounts or investments and students find themselves still falling short on financial aid?

 As parents, the task of saving for college is becoming more difficult by the day.
-The price of the average college education has risen drastically in the last decade.
-Keeping up is tough.
-To help parents contribute to their son or daughter’s education, the federal government created the PLUS loan.
-With the PLUS loan program, you as a parent can help your student attend college—even if you can’t afford to simply write a check to do so.
-Federal loans generally have more protections and flexible repayment terms and student loan forgiveness options than private loans, and interest rates are typically lower as well.
+To help parents contribute to their son or daughter’s education, the federal government created the Parent PLUS loan.
+With the Parent PLUS loan program, you as a parent can help your student attend college—even if you can’t afford to simply write a check to do so.

 On this page:

 - Can You Transfer a Federal Parent PLUS Loan to a Student?